-Dogs are an essence of happiness.
+Dogs are the essence of happiness.
 Everywhere they go, they create alacrity, and everybody who comes in to contact with them feels nothing but glee.

 This is why over generations, dogs have become the most popular pet in the world.
 They are loyal, they are caring, they are affectionate, and they are the best friends anyone could ask for.